microsoft/live-share/docs/use/vs.md

 ## Co-debuging

 Visual Studio Live Share's collaborative debugging feature is a powerful and unique way to debug an issue.
-Beyond enabling a collaborative experience to troubleshoot problems, it also gives all collaborators the ability to investigate issues that may be environment specific by providing a shared debugging session on the host's machine.
+Beyond enabling a collaborative experience to troubleshoot problems, it also you and other participants in your session the ability to investigate issues that may be environment specific by providing a shared debugging session on the host's machine.

 > **Security Tip:** Given all participants can independently navigate and edit files, as a host, you may want to restrict which files guests are able to access in your project via a .vsls.json file.
 You should also be aware that Console/REPL access means that participants can execute commands on your machine so you should only co-debug with those you trust.
 As a guest, it is also important to realize you may not be able to follow the debugger as it step into certain files restricted files as a result of these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.